 Discrimination does cause harm, the evidence says: The Williams Institute has found in the past that anti-LGBTQ laws hurt the community’s well-being and that pro-LGBTQ rulings help reduce the gap in reported happiness between gay and straight people.

-Read the whole story: LGBTQ NationMore of our Members in the Media >
+Read the whole story (subscription may be required): LGBTQ NationMore of our Members in the Media >